 The subsequent DOWN Break below the FRONT MONTH S&P 500 FUTURE 2,600 area major up channel seemed to indicate more of a near-term failure.
-That was from the early 2016 low (https://bit.ly/2Vt5QxD updated through Friday June 26th due to a technical delay on last week's charts which will be addressed soon.)
+That was from the early 2016 low (https://bit.ly/2ZLWs9H updated through Thursday.)
 That was the key higher resistance it had violated on its mid-April push above its 2,675 trading high Tolerance from prior to the DOWN Break (including monthly MA-48.)